Close

 What should you do if your Ford truck is a lemon?

 If you think that your Ford truck may be a lemon, it’s important to contact an experienced lemon law attorney.
-A lemon law attorney can explain the applicable laws in your state, and help you determine whether or not you’re eligible for compensation, a refund or a replacement vehicle under lemon law.
+A lemon law attorney can explain the applicable laws in your state, and help you determine whether or not you’re eligible for compensation, a refund or a replacement vehicle under the lemon law.

 Even if you are still in the early days of having problems with your Ford truck, there are still things that you can do to protect yourself.
 If you have only brought your Ford truck in for repair once, you may not be able to bring a lemon law claim yet but, if you continue to have problems, you want to have everything in order for a future claim.
 Keep a record of all your repairs and expenses, and make sure you get repair orders and invoices for every trip to the dealer.
 Check out our Lemon Law Tips for other important things to remember.